andramirez/PokeGames/README.md

 # What were you able to complete for this handin?
+### For this handin, we were able to set up the basic layout for our web game.
+We also were able to implement the spotify API.
+Since the theme is pokemon, we have a pokemon album queued up on spotify where users can listen to and game.

 # What are known problems, if any, with your project?
+### right now, there is a login glitch with spotify.
+Where it's prompting the user to sign in when selecting a song.
+Most likely due to an Oauth token error.
+Still researching